BARTENDER BALANCE: JOURNEY TO A HEALTHIER, HAPPIER YOU

 I’m a big advocate for scheduling in time for rest and rejuvenation.
 I purposely block out time in my diary for doing just that.

 I have been in the drinks industry for almost 15 years now.
 I started as a barback in my hometown of Chester then I progressed through the management structure until I became a consultant, training bartenders, opening bars and designing brand strategies all around the world.

 In those 15 years, I can honestly say that it has only been the last two years that I have felt healthy of mind and body.

 The key driving force behind my transformation was exercise.
 Building running into my weekly schedule gave me focus and drive, seeing dramatic personal gains kept me coming back for more.
 I dropped three stone in weight in eight months and saw my resting heart rate come down from the high 70 bpm’s, to low 50 bpms from running 5-10 km at a time, 3-5 days a week.

 THE GREAT OUTDOORS

 Often, it’s not the case of finding the time to exercise, it’s the effort that comes with getting out the door.
 That’s when you need to dig deep.
 That’s the hardest part.
 But once you’re out there, the reward is incredible.

-Don’t worry about hitting a certain distance, focus on being outside and on your feet for a set amount of time instead.
+Don’t worry about hitting a certain distance, focus on being on your feet for a set amount of time instead.
 Half an hour of jogging, or even walking will not only improve your cardio strength, but will build your running stamina, burn calories and probably most importantly, it will clear your mind.
 Becoming more active was and still is the greatest therapy I have ever experienced.